MartyMacGyver/DirTreeDigest/README.md

     In theory the ideal solution would be read-only shared memory, that would be written to one and which each worker could read from independently.
 The first try used shared buffers with `multiprocessing.sharedctypes` (which cannot be pickled and so cannot be sent to a spawned process) and `multiprocessing.Array` (which worked but was quite slow and was still effectively a copy process).
 The GIL seemed set against this idea.

     Then `mmap` was tried.
 In Windows if you created a shared memory buffer using `mmap.mmap(0, BIGCHUNKSIZE, 'SomeName1')` you can get to it from the worker processes via the same tag `SomeName1`.
 This doesn't require disk backing (which would defeat the purpose of reducing media I/O) and indeed, the performance was noticeably better than queueing.

-(It's not clear how to tackle this in Linux yet.)
+    Thanks to the effort of Davin Potts (@applio), [Python 3.8 includes shared memory handling for multiprocessing](https://docs.python.org/3/library/multiprocessing.shared_memory.html) that is greatly superior to previous versions, allowing one to maximize compatibility and minimize duplication.
+Therefore (unless that gets backported) memory mapping is only available with Python 3.8+ ... but it's available on all platforms.

+    Note: shared_memory is a bit twitchy if you take a slice of it in a subprocess. if you don't delete the slice you made, you'll get a raft of `BufferError: cannot close exported pointers exist` when the library tries to garbage collect later.

 Moderate performance improvements for large files come from the use of a small ring of buffers for pre-caching, so as to have sufficient data ready for hashing when the workers are done with previous units.